 Remember your New Year’s resolution?
-For many of us, this was the year we would lose weight.
+For many of us, this was the year we set goals to stay in shape.
 Yes, we will!

 Physical activity comes in many forms.
 If you have not been working out recently, it’s best to start slowly.

-First things first: if you have existing health problems, it is important to check with your doctor or healthcare professional what activity is safe for you and how often you can exercise.
+First things first: if you have existing health problems such as heart disease or Type 2 diabetes, it is important to consult your doctor or healthcare professional and seek guidance on the appropriate exercise type and intensity.

 For example, diabetes patients who are on insulin treatment need to find out how to manage their blood sugar and insulin injections before and after exercise.

-benefits of exercise for overall health, such as for your heart, lungs and bones.
+Research shows many benefits of exercise for overall health, such as for your heart, lungs and bones.
+It also helps reduce your risk of certain chronic conditions.

-If you want to know more about losing weight the healthy way, here arefive tips from HPB.
+If you want to know more about managing weight the healthy way, here are five tips from HPB.

 Related: How to Lose Weight the Healthy Way